lhtran1420/Santorini-game/README.md

 -  The game ends if there are at least 10 spaces with a building level of 4 or at least 10 spaces with a building level of 0 in the game board.
 -  The human player wins if there are at least 10 spaces with a building level of 4 where the AI player wins if there are at least 10 spaces with a building level of 0 when the game ends.

 After the player chooses a starting point, AI chooses a space adjacent to the player's starting point as its starting point.
 Notice that choosing starting points won’t change any building level in the game board.
-For example, Here the game states if the human player chooses (1,2) as the starting point, then AI chooses (1,3) as its  starting point.

-    1 2 3 4 5 6
-1   2 P A 2 2 2
-2   2 2 2 2 2 2
-3   2 2 2 2 2 2
-4   2 2 2 2 2 2
-5   2 2 2 2 2 2
-6   2 2 2 2 2 2